Hiroten31/Hiroten31/README.md

 - [ ] Reinstall OS on my private laptop :cd:
 - [ ] Organize Google Drive and photos from it :floppy_disk:
 - [ ] Read the book: "Unity and C#.
 Practice of programming games" by Jacek Ross and follow the pace of the book in Unity :book:
+- [ ] Get ready for the GIC! :joystick: :joystick: :joystick: